What is Prosecco? All Your Questions Answered

 What are the best Prosecco brands?

-The best Prosecco brands is definitely open to hot debate.
-My answer is based on years of visiting the Prosecco region in Italy, tasting at many wineries and watching the Prosecco production process in action.
-For me, the best Prosecco brands are typically the brands that come from smaller wineries and are most likely found in specialist wine shops or online compared to in the big supermarkets or stores.
+The best Prosecco brands are definitely open to hot debate.
+The list below is based on years of visiting the Prosecco region in Italy, tasting at many wineries and watching the Prosecco production process in action.
+These are premium Prosecco brands from small wineries that I’ve visited in Italy and are most likely to be found in specialist wine shops or online compared to in big supermarkets or stores.
+But they are worth hunting down.

 How long does Prosecco last?